BaoHoangWork/BaoHoangWork/README.md

 ## About me

-**Fullstack Developer** with a background in Computer and Information Technology.
+**Fullstack Developer** and **Project Manager** with a background in Computer and Information Technology.

 <!-- Please visit my [website](https://minhtran-nine.vercel.app) to explore more about myself and my personal projects. -->

-## Currently, I'm
+## I am

-- In Information Technology Bachelor Student in RMIT University Vietnam.
+- A Software Engineer Collaborator at Garena Corp.
-- A Fullstack web app developer - freelancer.
+- A graduated Information Technology Bachelor Student at RMIT University Vietnam.
-- Open for intern and job oppurtunities.
+- Open for exciting developer and project manager job oppurtunities.

 ## I love to work with